April 1 – M6P 4A2

 Location: In front of The Big Carrot, on the north side of Danforth Avenue

 With such a warm forecast, I was overjoyed to trade in my tuque for a sun hat.
 I was excited to wear this particular hat, because it was a newer acquisition (having lovingly stolen it from my grandmother a few weeks prior).
 This spot felt warm and welcoming, full of people willing to spend some unexpected time listening.
-Between the weather and the environment, I felt very comfortable, and reluctant when my set finally came to a close.
+Between the weather and the environment, I felt very comfortable, and eventually reluctant to leave when my set ended.

 Date: Friday, April 19th